williamkapke/nodeirc/README.md

 <a name="#js"></a>
 ##### ##js
-The ##js channel is a new javascript channel than ##javascript, and has a code of conduct.
+The ##js channel is a newer javascript channel than ##javascript, and has a code of conduct.
 If you have general javascript questions, they're welcome there.

 <a name="libuv"></a>
 ##### #libuv